Streaming is available in most browsers,

 This will ensure that your launch is delightful for all of your users on all of their devices.

 Now we're ready to take some measurements.

+We can leverage the new XCTest for app launce performance in Xcode 11.
 With just a few lines of code, Xcode will launch your app repeatedly and then provide statistical results about how it performs.

 We'll talk about this more later.